Site icon Gutternaut

 Power Pack

-The Power Pack is where kid heroes truly shine; not only showing the fun sides, but also how stupid it is for comics to depict tragedy as a plot device.
+The Power Pack is where kid heroes truly shine.
+They show the fun sides of heroism.
+They also show how unnecessary it is for comics to depict tragedy as a plot device.
 Peter Parker why can’t you be more like these kids?

 Exit mobile version